Avoid the three hazards that stall your growth

 You started by building the business around your own skill.
 That gets you moving fast—until it doesn’t.
 If sales feel spiky, you’re exhausted, and nothing ships unless you touch it, you’ve probably tripped over one (or all) of these three hazards.
 The fix isn’t more hustle.
 It’s smarter design.

-Trip hazard 1: poor product–market fit
+Trip hazard 1: Poor product–market fit

-How to tighten:
+How to tighten the product-to-market-fit

 • Interview recent buyers and near-misses.
 Capture exact phrases they use for pains and outcomes.